 As you know we are renting a townhouse while we complete the Mad County Build project.
 It’s our 2nd place to live in since moving to Iowa, and even smaller than our first house!
 It’s required a lot of creativity, purging, and organization to make the space function well for our family of 5.

-I’m introducing a new series on the blog called “Small Space Functionality”.
+I’m introducing a new series on the blog called “Small Space Organization”.
 Living in the townhouse is really not that challenging, but it’s because we’ve been intentional about the spaces.

 To kick off the series I’m sharing our front entry at the townhouse.
 It’s a long, narrow space that at first was a forgotten area.
 However, in comparison to the overall size it’s a lot of valuable square footage!
 I didn’t want it to go to waste, so I came up with some ways that we could utilize it.